 We had a ball watching the film.
 It's Emma versus Emma, which is utterly fabulous to be a part of, and we were riveted by the colourful mix of gritty and lavish production design and fun, energetic visuals that play out alongside a punchy soundtrack–but darlings, wait until you see the fashion!

-Inspired by Cruella De Vil and the 1970s London punk scene, a group of devilishly talented students from RMIT's School of Fashion and Textiles have created their own incredible outfits that you can in the video below.
+Inspired by Cruella De Vil and the 1970s London punk scene, a group of devilishly talented students from RMIT's School of Fashion and Textiles have created their own incredible outfits.
+Take a look at them in the video below or head to Melbourne Central to see the outfits and concept art on display.
+The exhibit runs until 11 July, and you can visit Melbourne Central's site for more information.

 We love the contrast between bold, sharp shapes and delicate embroidery; the disparity of deconstructed and upscaled pieces against tailored and embellished classic fashion: the use of denim–frayed and ripped– with pins, chains and belts versus printed velvet, tulle, floral adornments, and the inclusion of LED lights, punk imagery and iconography, handwritten messages and hand-painted accents.